Kenneth Blum: Research

+Reward deficiency syndrome

+Blum originated the concept of reward deficiency syndrome (RDS) in 1996.
+The term refers to an inborn chemical imbalance that alters the intercellular signaling in the brain's reward process and can manifest itself as one or more behavioral disorders.
+This syndrome claims to involve a form of sensory deprivation of the brain's pleasure mechanisms that can be expressed in relatively mild or severe forms, which result an inability to derive reward from ordinary, every day activities.
+The term has been applied to a wide variety of addictive, obsessive and compulsive behaviors including substance and process addictions, personality and spectrum disorders.
+There is no consistent evidence to validate any such syndrome.
+"Reward deficiency syndrome" is not a medically recognized disorder: The diagnostic validity of RDS has not been recognized by the American Psychiatric Association in its diagnostic manual, the DSM.

 Commercial activities

 Blum is the editor-in-chief of Journal of Reward Deficiency Syndrome and Addiction Science and founded the company that publishes it, United Scientific Group.
 Blum was also editor-in-chief of OMICS Publication Group's Journal of Addiction Research & Therapy (JART) from 2013 to 2015.
 Both United Scientific Group and OMICS Group are featured on Beall's list and are widely regarded as predatory open-access publishers.

 Blum has received patents for the use of dietary supplements to treat RDS.
 Blum licenses these patents through his company Synaptamine, Inc., which is incorporated in Austin, Texas.
 Supplements marketed in this way include Synaptamine, SyntaptaGenX, and Synaptose.
-Synaptamine has been licensed to LaVita RDS, a company based in Lehi, Utah, of which Blum was the Chief Scientific Officer.
+Synaptamine has been licensed to LaVita RDS, a company based in Lehi, Utah, of which Blum was the chief scientific officer.
 Synaptamine was subsequently marketed by Sanus Biotech, a company based in Austin, Texas.
-SynaptaGenX is licensed to NuPathways Inc., for whom Blum acts as Chief Neuroscience Advisor.
+SynaptaGenX is licensed to NuPathways Inc., for whom Blum acts as chief neuroscience advisor.
 Blum has also marketed dietary supplements that claim to assist weight loss, including PhenCal (licensed to Weider Nutrition) and SyntaptaLean (licensed to Nature's Plus).
 In the past, Blum has sold a variety of supplements and oral sprays through a website called DocBlumInc.

-Blum markets a genetic test, the Genetic Addiction Risk Score (GARS), through his company IGENE LLC in partnership with Dominion Diagnostics, through LifeGen, Inc., where he is chairman of the board and Chief Scientific Officer, and via Geneus Health for whom he also acts Chief Scientific Officer and chairman.
+Blum markets a genetic test, the Genetic Addiction Risk Score (GARS), through his company IGENE LLC in partnership with Dominion Diagnostics, through LifeGen, Inc., where he is chairman of the board and chief scientific officer, and via Geneus Health for whom he also acts chief scientific officer and chairman.
 It is claimed that GARS assesses the genetic predisposition toward RDS.

-Until 2008 he was Chief Scientific Officer of Salugen Inc., another direct-to-consumer genetics testing company.
+Until 2008 he was chief scientific officer of Salugen Inc., another direct-to-consumer genetics testing company.
 After Blum's departure, Salugen continued under the leadership of Brian Meshkin, latterly CEO of Prove Biosciences, until its demise a year later.
 Blum is Scientific Director of the PATH foundation.